ZILtoid1991/pixelperfectengine/docs/formats/mapformat.md

 ## Common subtags

+### 'ShaderProgram'

+`ShaderProgram "%SHADERS%/tile_%SHDRVER%.vert" "%SHADERS%/tile_%SHDRVER%.frag"`

+Defines a single shader for the current layer.

 ### 'RenderingMode'

 `RenderingMode "AlphaBlend"`

 Sets the rendering mode of the layer.
 Currently accepted values are: "Copy", "Blitter", "AlphaBlend", "Add", "AddBl", "Multiply", "MultiplyBl", "Subtract", "SubtractBl", "Diff", "DiffBl", "Screen", "ScreenBl", "AND", "OR", "XOR".

+Will likely be deprecated in the future in favor of shader programs.

 ### 'RepeatMode'